weefbellington/screenplay/README.md

 Screenplay is the artsy cousin to Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
-Where Flow provides the basic tools for building a View-based navigation flow -- backstack management, view inflation -- Screenplay is concerned with the narrative details: scene transitions, layout management and a lifecycle for each.
+Where Flow provides the basic tools for building a View-based navigation flow -- backstack management, view inflation -- Screenplay is concerned with the narrative details: scene transitions, paging and multi-pane layouts.

 ###Setting the Scene